 Electricity, WIFI, and Battery Recharge

-During your trek on the Everest region, electricity is available to recharge your phones, laptop, iPads from micro-hydro power, and solar panels on a paying basis.
+During your trek on the Everest region, electricity is available to recharge your phones, laptop, and iPads from micro-hydropower and solar panels on a paying basis.
 As for Wi-Fi, there are no hotspots along the trekking trail after Namche.
-The only two places offering free Wi-Fi are Starbucks coffee in Lukla and Everest Bakery in Namche.
-At other places upwards, you need to pay for using internet services, which increases gradually with the altitude.
+The only two places offering free Wi-Fi are Starbucks Coffee in Lukla and Everest Bakery in Namche.
+At other places upwards, you need to pay for internet services, which increases gradually with the altitude.

 Experience Required For Everest Base Camp Trek